 There are two additional elements available:

-- the disabled child element £3,175 per year for each child in the family claiming Disability Living Allowance or who is registered blind.
+- the disabled child element £3,175 per year for each child in the family claiming DLA or who is registered blind.

-- the severely disabled child element £1,290 per year (on top of the disabled child element) for each child in the family claiming the highest rate care component of Disability Living Allowance.
+- the severely disabled child element £1,290 per year (on top of the disabled child element) for each child in the family claiming the highest rate care component of DLA.

-The care component of Disability Living Allowance for children, can also be used to help pay childcare costs.
+The care component of DLA for children, can also be used to help pay childcare costs.
 This can range from £22 to £83.10 per week depending on the rate you are entitled to.

 Direct payments may be made by social care after an assessment of need has been carried out.
 This can be used to pay for services and equipment personally, instead of having them arranged by your local authority.